 In the pre-dawn hours of August 29, 1953, a small fire broke out in the basement of the Standard Paint and Glass Co., at 114 W. 2nd Street.
 Within minutes the fire had spread to the first floor, then the second, which housed the Cosmipoliton Hotel.
 The wind fanned the flames, and soon the Central Block Building was on fire.
 Initially, all 35 firefighters on duty responded to the fire.
 Within 25 minutes of the first company's arrival, the roof collapsed, due in a large part to the open middle atrium of the building.
 Firemen on top of the Southern Colorado Power building were blown down when the roof of the Central Block collapsed.
 Pueblo Fire Captain C. C. Wood, on top of the Power Co. building at the time, was quoted as saying, "We started running fast.
 Don't know where, just fast."

 It was decided to take a defensive strategy, but the intense heat of the fire caught the McCarthy Building, across the alley from the Central Block on fire.
 This building housed the McCarthy Funeral Home on the first floor, and the Grand Hotel on the second and third floors.
 All the guests of the hotel were evacuated, and there were no bodies in the mortuary at the time.
 You can see the window of the second floor corner office, under the Central Block name.
 This was the office of the United Steelworkers of America.
-Inside the office was the original document of the International Association of Fire Fighters (the I.A.F.F.), of which Pueblo was a founding member and chosen as Local No. 3.
-This document was rescued by the firefighters and hangs in our Union Hall today.
+Inside the office was the original charter of the International Association of Fire Fighters (the I.A.F.F.), of which Pueblo was a founding member and chosen as Local No. 3.
+The union held their meetings in the Steelworkers union hall.
+The Steelworkers Union charter was also in this office.
+Both documents were rescued by the firefighters.

 There was one fatality in the fire.
 88 year old O. G. Pope, an attorney with a small office and apartment on the third floor, was roused by the caretackers (Mr. & Mrs. Thomas Cross) of the Central Block Building when the fire in the Standard Paint building started to spread.
 Pope refused to leave his apartment, saying the fire was of no great proportion and wouldn't get into the Central Block.
 By the time the fire caught in the Central Block Building, it was too late to get Pope out.
 The building was valued at $1,000,000.